att-ar/lithium_ion_ecm_fit/README.md

 The HPPC test is characterized using the [second order RC model](#ecm) of the ecm.<br>
 `scipy.curvefit()` parameterizes the ecm function and the resulting modeled and experimental voltage are plotted using Plotly by the end of the parameterization

+*EDIT Dec 2023:* Adding a feed forward neural network and a custom loss function script that will parameterize the 2nd order ECM using machine learning

 ## ECM <a id = "ecm"></a>

 $$ U_{1,k+1} = exp(-\Delta t/\tau_1)\cdot U_{1,k} + R_1[1 - exp(-\Delta t/\tau_1)]\cdot I_k $$